Picture of Saturn V Launch for Apollo 15 Mission

-In the following discussion on rocket physics we will look at the energy consumption of a rocket moving through space.
+In the following discussion we will look at the energy consumption of a rocket moving through space.

-A very useful piece of information in the study of rocket physics is how much energy a rocket uses for a given increase in speed (delta-v
+A very useful piece of information in the study of rockets is how much energy a rocket uses for a given increase in speed (delta-v

 ), while traveling in space.
 This analysis is conveniently simplified somewhat since gravity force and air drag are non-existent.
 Once again, we are assuming optimal nozzle expansion.